mapadilla1031/mapadilla1031/README.md

 🧠 I’ve worked with:

-- Java, Python, and C for backend development and system-level tasks
+- Java, Python, and C for backend development and system level tasks
 - Dart & Flutter for mobile app development
 - Scala for functional programming and academic projects